People ask all the time,

 Jared on Yule Creek.

-The epic summer continued combining forces with other Pyranha Team members at the OBJ like with Brent Toepper, Lake Creek laps with Billy Jones then up in Montana,the Pacific Northwest, BC and Idaho on the White Salmon and Little White Salmon with the Beaver Lodge Boys, surfing Skookumchuck in BC with Josh Bechtel and young guns Evan Garcia and Ian McClaren, running the NF Payette Top to Bottom with Fred Corriel and Mike McKee and finished the trip back east on the Upper Yough and Big Sandy at high flows!
+The epic summer continued as they combined forces with other Team Pyranha paddlers across the country.
+Good times were had at Oh Be Joyful creek in Crested Butte, CO with Brent Toepper, Lake Creek laps with Billy Jones, Brennan’s wave in Montana with Luke and KB, the Pacific Northwest on the White Salmon and Little White Salmon with the Beaver Lodge Boys, surfing Skookumchuck in British Columbia, Canada with Josh Bechtel and young guns Evan Garcia and Ian McClaren, running the NF Payette, Top to Bottom, with Fred Corriell and Mike McKee and finishing the trip back east in West Virginia/Maryland on their home runs the Upper Yough and Big Sandy and up in New York for the Beaver and Moose Rivers Festivals!

 The energy following the boys was thick as they mixed it up with the world’s best kayakers and ran some of the hardest whitewater around.
 Demshitz started growing like miracle grow!